amesar/mlflow-examples/README.md

 ## Examples

-All the examples except `hello_world` use a DecisionTreeRegressor mode with the  wine quality data set.
+Most of the examples use a DecisionTreeRegressor model with the wine quality data set.

 As such, the `pyspark` and `scala_spark` models are isomorphic as they are simply language variants of the same Spark ML model.